domschl/WinSteamOnMac/README.md

 Again, make sure to replace `your-user-name` with the correct value!

 Add an icon to the shortcut, and you are ready to go.
 The shortcut can be put into the doc, and now you simply can directly start Steam for Windows!

+### History

+2023-07-04: Section **Update notes** added.
+Apple has published a new version 1.0.2 of the game-porting toolkit.